Nathan Ellebracht

 Career path

-Nathan first became interested in research while participating in the Young Scholars Program at UC Davis in high school.
-He started his research journey in earnest as an undergrad at UC Berkeley working on polypeptoid and thermoelectric thin films.
-He continued on to graduate school at Georgia Tech where he joined the research group of Prof. Chris Jones.
-His doctoral studies focused on amine-based functionalization of nanocelluloses for heterogenous organocatalysis alongside a project investigating polymer morphology within confined pore spaces in PEI-based CO2 sorbents.
+Nathan first became interested in research while participating in the Young Scholars Program at UC Davis and continued as an undergrad at UC Berkeley working on polypeptoid and thermoelectric thin films.
+He joined the research group of Prof. Chris Jones at the Georgia Institute of Technology for his doctoral study, which focused on amine-based functionalization of nanocelluloses for heterogenous organocatalysis alongside a project investigating polymer morphology within confined pore spaces in PEI-based CO2 sorbents.
 During his PhD, Nathan spent a summer at Eastman Chemical Company in the Cellulose Esters group studying process chemistry of cellulose-based feedstocks for cellulose ester plastic products.
-After completing his PhD, Nathan joined LLNL as a Postdoctoral Researcher working on 3D printing for point source carbon capture and solid-state biocatalysts and now as a Staff Scientist primarily studying CO2 capture and carbon removal.
+After completing his PhD, Nathan joined LLNL as a Postdoctoral Researcher working on 3D printing for next generation mass and heat transfer materials and solid-state biocatalysts.
+Now, as a Research Scientist, his research interests are in materials and process design, commercialization, and analysis.

 Ph.D.
 Chemical Engineering, Georgia Institute of Technology